How a close relationship with God can

 Finally, and without doubt, we practising Christians revel in the freedom flowing from God’s grace.
 His beautiful ‘grace!’
 It becomes so very obvious through our ever deepening relationship with Jesus.
 And it is all about love.
 He loves us without limits.
 Grace really does help to place our lives in perspective.

 It is actually hard to find words to precisely describe that relationship (and grace) well enough to do it justice.
 Or explain that love we can come to have for Jesus.
-Again, please have a look at the article, “Christianity Explained” for a better understanding of our religion’s beauty.
+Please have a look at the article, “Christianity Explained” for a better understanding of our religion’s beauty.

 But!
 Again … yes … as I have already highlighted many times through this website, do not get the impression that life will always be ‘smooth sailing’.
 God has made no such promise.